mayconfmelo/min-article/docs/manual.typ

 generated glossary.
 While `abbrev` only collects abbreviations, `gloss` can collect any word or expression.
-It just retrieves the data and then prints the term in the place where the command is writen; later, the `article` command use this data to generate a automatic glossary after the man text body, as the ABNT NBR 6022 determines.
-If not data is collected by neither `gloss` nor `abbrev`, no glossary is generated.
+It just retrieves the data and then prints the term in the place where the command is writen; later, the `article` command use this data to generate an automatic glossary after the main text body, as the ABNT NBR 6022 determines.
+If no data is collected by neither `gloss` nor `abbrev`, no glossary is generated.

 #arg(
   "term-name", ("string", "content"),
   required: true
 )[
-  The name of the term in the glossary; it is what will be defined.
+  The name of the glossary term; it is what will be defined.
 If the name, have any fancy caracters like apostrophes or quotes, is recommended to use a string instead of content.
 ]